codeznt/horrario/docs/tma-integration.md

 - **Telegram Mini Apps SDK**: Documentation on binding CSS variables, availability checks, and lifecycle management (e.g., `themeParams.bindCssVars`, `miniApp.bindCssVars`, `viewport.bindCssVars`).
 - **Tailwind CSS v4**: Documentation on `@theme` and `@theme inline` for mapping external CSS variables to Tailwind utilities.

+## Repository Implementation Notes

+We intentionally use the SDK core and Bridge directly:

+- Components and lifecycle from `@telegram-apps/sdk`.
+- Debug and environment utilities from `@telegram-apps/bridge` (`setDebug`, `mockTelegramEnv`, `retrieveLaunchParams`).

+Rationale: `@telegram-apps/sdk-vue` wraps the SDK but doesn’t expose debug controls.
+Using the core SDK plus Bridge avoids re-export gaps and version drift, and keeps imports explicit.